Meet our research team

 Meng Xu is a Sociology Ph.D. candidate at the University of Guelph.
 He holds a BA and an MA in Sociology from Minzu University of China, and his areas of research interest include interactionism, public space, and consumption.
 Meng`s research will focus on the social and cultural implications of everyday interactions in commercialized public spaces in contemporary Chinese society.
 He is currently a Research Assistant on the sociable cities project.

-Edith Wilson is a PhD student at the University of Guelph.
+Edith Wilson is a PhD candidate in Sociology at the University of Guelph.
 Her master’s research focused on “washrooms for customers only” rules in Toronto, and the implications of those rules for public services and spaces.
 Her other research interests include housing; harm reduction; stigmatization; solidarity; and the commons.
 She is a Research Assistant on the sociable cities project.

 The sociable cities research team acknowledges that we live and work on traditional, unceded, and/or treaty lands of First Nations, Inuit and Metis peoples.
 We are hosted on the Dish with One Spoon territory, the treaty land and territory of the Mississaugas of the Credit, and Between the Lakes Purchase (Treaty 3).
 For thousands of years, this was the land of Attawandaron peoples, and eventually, the Anishnaabe, Haudenosaunee and Métis.
 Additionally, our team conducts research in the traditional territories of the Chippewa and Huron-Wendat, covered by Treaty 13 and the Williams Treaties.
 As we strive to strengthen our relationship with Indigenous peoples, we recognize that our work, which is centred on solidarity and place-based connection, has much to learn from Indigenous peoples of past, present and future.
 We express our deepest gratitude to the Indigenous peoples who share this land with us and from whom we continue to learn.